 According to the NFR, 40% of your customers have already begun researching and doing their Christmas shopping.
 So the quicker you can get your Black Friday marketing plan set in stone, the quicker you can start letting both them and the search engines know about it.

-If shoppers are unable to easily find your Black Friday sale, they’ll leave.
+If shoppers are unable to find your Black Friday sale easily, they’ll leave.
 Make sure you capture their attention with clear and well-implemented marketing designs.

-We strongly recommend creating a new landing page especially for Black Friday.
-Amazon, Tescos and John Lewis all have their Black Friday pages up now.
-Search engines have already indexed these pages, meaning they already have a better chance of being picked up in SERPS when people search for ‘Black Friday sales’.
+We strongly recommend creating a landing page specifically for Black Friday and updating this every year.
+Search engines have already indexed these pages, meaning they already have a better chance of being picked up in search engine results pages (SERPs) when people search for ‘Black Friday sales’.